wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot
 Status: Working.
 * Outstanding work:
 1) Need to check all of the requirements in the, "req_wsl.txt" and "req_win.txt", are actually needed.
 To do this properly I would be required to uninstall all, python and WSL, libraries, then install each requirement individually.
-There may be 1, but bah, that can wait.
+There probably isnt, there may be 1, but bah, that can wait.
 2) Need to test generation of emotions, and possibly update parser/prompt.

 ### DESCRIPTION: